 Nutritional Benefits

 Are sweet potatoes good for dogs beyond just being a tasty snack?
 Absolutely.
-When fed properly, they offer a range of vitamins and minerals that can complement a standard diet.
+When fed properly, they offer a range of vitamins and minerals.
+According to the USDA FoodData Central, sweet potatoes are rich in essential micronutrients.

 Key Nutrients

-Just 100g of cooked sweet potato provides vital nutrients that support immune function, vision, and muscle health:
+Just 100g of cooked sweet potato provides vital nutrients:

 • Vitamin A: Crucial for maintaining healthy skin, coat, and eyes.